-- Be a current or graduate from a Massachusetts Department of Elementary and Secondary Education Program
+- Be a current student or graduate from a Massachusetts Department of Elementary and Secondary Education Program

 - Attend a program orientation

-- Fill out the DESE student intake form and in-state tuition form for BHCC, and compose a one page essay outlining your education and career goals.
+- Fill out the DESE student intake form and the Application for Massachusetts in-State Tuition, and compose a one page essay outlining your education and career goals.
 Submit your application to the Transitions to College program with: